atomisthq/docs/docs/quick-starts/project-templates/cli/getting-started-with-the-cli.md

-## Getting Set Up with the Atomist Shell CLI
+## Getting Set Up with the Atomist Shell

-Let's get rolling creating your own Atomist project templates and editors with the Atomist Shell CLI.
+Let's get rolling creating your own Atomist project templates and editors with the Atomist Shell.
 First up, make sure you've either grabbed the [binary of the shell or built your own local copy](/reference-docs/cli.md).

 ### Creating an initial Atomist Profile